TopChef/TopChef/docs/source/index.rst

 need to consider the idea of a ``Service``, and a ``Job``.

 A ``Service`` represents some entity that can listen for jobs, and that does "one thing".
-Each ``Service`` has one :ref:`JSON Schema` for posting new jobs, and one :ref:`JSON Schema` for posting results.
+Each ``Service`` has one :ref:`json-schema` for posting new jobs, and one :ref:`json-schema` for posting results.
 These two schemas specify the contract for the service